 The buildings of Surrey Road are generally not so well detailed or well preserved as the other two streets, and also later in date.
 Nos.
-2-24 are shown on the 1907 map but otherwise the remaining properties probably date from the 1920s (allowing for a gap of about ten years during World War I).
+2-24 are shown on the 1907 map but otherwise the remaining properties probably date to around 1901 or the 1920s (allowing for a gap of about ten years during World War I).
 Architecturally, Nos.
 2-24 are the most interesting - they are substantial three storey high buildings which may have been built as guest houses as they were closer to the beach.
 They have first floor balconies which would have provided views down to the promenades and are built from red brick with first floor balconies.
 The windows were mainly sashed but very few original examples remain today.
 The roofs face the front and have three light dormers with rounded pediments - clearly original.
 Further north, but on the same side of the road, Nos.
-30-46 date to the 1920s and have been much altered.
+30-46 date to the 1920s and have been much altered, including the ground floor extension to the former Embassy Hotel.